Merrick Boulevard buses: Archer Avenue changes

 The 1.5 miles-long Q86 was discontinued in 1996, originally expected to be June 1995, due to low ridership.
-The Q86 was a short feeder route to the LIRR station at Rosedale, and to mitigate its loss, a UniTicket fare agreement to the Q85 was provided.
+The original Q86 was a short feeder route to the LIRR station at Rosedale, and to mitigate its loss, a UniTicket fare agreement to the Q85 was provided.
 The route had 200 daily riders, saving $170,000 in annual operating expenses.
 It had operated during rush hours only, between 5:30 and 9:30 a.m. and 2:50 and 7:50 p.m..
-The route's cost recovery ratio of 29% was well below New York City Transit's guideline of 50%.
+The route's cost recovery ratio of 29 percent was well below New York City Transit's guideline of 50 percent.
 The NYCTA considered extending the Q85 along the Q86's route, running eastward from its terminal at Huxley Street and 147th Avenue to Francis Lewis Boulevard, and then northbound along the Q86 route to Rosedale station.
 It was dismissed for inconveniencing Q85 riders and because the cost of the extension would negate the cost saving.

 In September 2003, limited-stop service on the Q4, Q5, and Q85 was expanded during AM rush hours, beginning earlier in the morning.
 On January 14, 2004, the MTA instituted the current limited-stop bypass in the Jamaica business district via Liberty Avenue and 160th Street.